jmprr/Bike_Motorbike_Classification/README.md

 The data is split into training, validation and test sets.
 Image augmentation techniques like random horizontal flipping are used to expand the training data.

 # Model Architecture
-A ResNet-18 model pre-trained on ImageNet is used as the base network.
+A ResNet-18 model is used as the base network.
 The last fully connected layer is replaced with a 2 node output layer for the 2 classes.
 The model is trained for 25 epochs using cross-entropy loss and SGD optimizer.
 Training includes calculating running loss, accuracy etc. The model is evaluated on the validation set after each epoch.

 # Usage